Menu Close

 What kinds of claims can the CRT take?

 The CRT is an administrative tribunal.
-The Civil Resolution Tribunal Act allows us to take many claims about the non-consensual sharing of intimate images, small claims disputes under $5,000, and many disputes about vehicle accidents, stratas, societies and cooperative associations.
+The Civil Resolution Tribunal Act allows us to take many claims about the non-consensual sharing of intimate images, small claims up to $5,000, and many claims about vehicle accidents, stratas, societies and cooperative associations.

 What kinds of claims can’t I make at the CRT?